The Third Reich 'n Roll: Legacy

-The album is considered by some to be a precursor for mashup music, and the Residents are sometimes credited with popularizing the practice of sampling in commercial music.
+The album is considered by some to be a precursor for plunderphonics and mashup music, and the Residents are sometimes credited with popularizing the practice of sampling in commercial music.
 The album also features what is thought to be the first James Brown sample on a commercially released record, borrowing a horn hit directly from the original King Records 45 of "Papa's Got a Brand New Bag" on "Swastikas on Parade".
 This sample predates hip-hop's adaptations of Brown riffs, beats, and soundbites by about 15 years.

 The practice of cover songs went on to be a staple of the Residents' musical oeuvre.
-Later notable cover projects include the 1977 single The Beatles play the Residents and the Residents play the Beatles, the 1980s American Composers series (spawning two albums: George & James and Stars & Hank Forever) and The King & Eye, a 1989 album of Elvis Presley covers.
+Later notable cover projects include the 1977 single The Beatles Play the Residents and the Residents Play the Beatles, the 1980s American Composers series (spawning two albums: George & James and Stars & Hank Forever) and The King & Eye, a 1989 album of Elvis Presley covers.

 The Residents would perform the Swingin' Medallions' "Double Shot" in its entirety in 1988 for a single to promote their album God in Three Persons, in which the song's main riff is a recurring motif.
 The song would also be referenced on the 1989 Cube E show.